 ANGLICANS IN NORWAY

 The Anglican Chaplaincy serves English-speaking communities in four major cities across Norway as well as the village of Balestrand, and communities in Drammen and Tromsø.
 We are all part of the Diocese in Europe, which is part of the province of Canterbury in the Church of England.
 Our Diocesan Bishop is the Rt Rev'd Dr. Robert Innes, and our Suffragan Bishop is the Rt Rev'd Dr. David Hamid.
-The new Senior Chaplain in Olso is now the Revd Canon Joanna Udal.
+The Senior Chaplain, based in Olso, is the Revd Canon Joanna Udal.

 Chaplaincy Mission Statement